caredove/CD-Integrations-Wordpress/README.txt

 2. This is the second screen shot

 == Changelog ==

+= 0.6.9=
+* Fixing issue where empty $listings object would cause multiple attempts to connect with faulty credentials

 = 0.6.8=
 * Fixing warning on site for meta tag